parinfer/parinfer.js/resources/public/content.md

 accomplished as some composition of these aforementioned primitives, or just implemented through special hotkeys.

-## What the Cursor can and cannot do
+## Things to know about the Cursor

 _Parinfer_ gives your cursor some leeway.
 It waits to diplace the parens behind your cursor until it is sure you are not trying to type anything in